 - Share your research with a friend or family member.
-Do they know any other facts or information about this country that you can add to your research? - Look up videos on the history or culture of your selected country. - Research a second country using the same process.
-What are the differences and/or similarities between the two countries you researched?
+What countries have they visited or are interested in visiting? - Look up videos on the history or culture of your selected country to add to your research. - Research a second country using the same process.
+What are the differences and/or similarities between the two countries you researched? - Fill out this same worksheet for the United States.
+Did you learn anything interesting?

-- How did you select the country you researched? - Were you surprised by anything you learned about the country you researched? - What are the differences between the country you researched and where you live?
-What are the similarities? - Have you ever traveled to a different city or country?
-How was that experience?
+- Were you surprised by anything you learned about the country you researched? - What are the differences between the country you researched and where you live?
+What are the similarities? - We often learn about countries and their history from one perspective (white males).
+Why do you think that is?
+How can we learn history from a different perspective or more diverse historians?